ardhysevenfold/R_scalper_mt5/README.md

-# Nyao Scalper v32.0
+# Nyao Scalper v36.0

-**Advanced Indicator-Based Signal Strength EA for MetaTrader 5**
+**Indicator-Based Signal Strength EA for MetaTrader 5**

 > **Disclaimer:** This Expert Advisor is an experimental project for educational purposes.
 Trading Forex/CFDs involves significant risk.
 Past performance is not indicative of future results.
 Use at your own risk.

-Nyao Scalper is a sophisticated automated trading system designed for scalping on lower timeframes (M1, M5).
-Unlike simple indicator-crossing bots, it uses a **Composite Signal Strength Engine** that aggregates data from multiple technical factors (Trend, Momentum, Volatility, Price Action) into a single confidence score (0.0 - 10.0).
+Nyao Scalper is an automated trading EA designed for scalping on lower timeframes (M1, M5).
+It uses a **weighted signal scoring system** that aggregates data from multiple technical factors (Trend, Momentum, Volatility, Price Action) into a single confidence score (0.0 - 10.0).

-It features advanced position management, adaptive trailing stops, and dynamic lot sizing based on equity performance and signal quality.
+It includes position management, adaptive trailing stops, and lot sizing based on equity performance and signal quality.

 ## Key Features

-### Composite Signal Engine
+### Signal Scoring

 The EA calculates a "Signal Score" for every tick based on: